AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 Although EoS has already occurred, the asset servers are still online.
 I guess the servers will stay up while the archive app is sitll available to download, which is until October 14, 2024.

-Entries are marked whether they're scrapped before EoS just in case the assets in the servers changed after that date.
+Only `scrape_memora.py` and `scrape_tower_buttons.py` were run before EoS.
+The servers remained up after, but I'm noting this just in case the assets changed after EoS.

 ## scrape_memora.py